This review appeared in the November/December 2010 issue of Shindig! magazine. For easier reading, click on the image, and then click on it again.

 Thanks again, Al.

 Monkees fan, collector, and author Ed Reilly recently shared these images with the Live Almanac of a mock-up cover for the 1969 greatest hits album.
-Artist and Monkees confidant Neko Cholis designed this prototype for the project, all of which was inspired by Micky Dolenz.
+Artist and Monkees associate Neko Cholis designed this prototype for the project, all of which was inspired by Micky Dolenz.
 The concept was scrapped by The Monkees' label, Colgems, for budget reasons and for the fact that it would be too difficult to manufacture.

 Thanks again, Ed, for sharing!

 Here's the track listing on the mock-up cover:

 The final released version of the album art appears below and was also designed by Neko Cholis.

 Cholis is also responsible for the cover of The Monkees Present LP, as well as the picture sleeves for "Tear Drop City" and "Good Clean Fun."

 After wrapping up their involvement in Dolenz, Jones, Boyce & Hart, Davy and Micky appeared together in a musical version of "Tom Sawyer" in Sacramento, California between August 22 and 28, 1977.
 To the left is the program from the show.
 This would be one of the last projects the duo would participate in together during the 1970s.
 In December 1977 they starred in Harry Nilsson's musical "The Point" in London, giving their final performance in February 1978.
 Davy and Micky would not work together again until reuniting for The Monkees' 20th Anniversary in 1986.